njau-steven/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script to find root word from passwd file
+Script to count the word bin in passwd file